Panciz/crytpocloud/cryptocloud-client/Readme.md

 Client application that allows the user to encrypt and upload and to download and to decrypt it.

+To the the client run the server on port 9000

 # No encrypt version